opming7788/Two-Ball-Collision-Simulation-Using-Position-Based-Dynamics/README.md

 This project is a web-based (HTML + JavaScript) physics simulator that uses **Position-Based Dynamics (PBD)** to model the motion of a chain and simulate collisions between two balls.
 The system simulates the movement of a chain under the influence of gravity and handles collision responses between two small balls.
-By applying position-driven methods to calculate both chain dynamics and collision reactions, it achieves a more realistic and stable simulation effect.
+By applying Position-Based Dynamics methods to calculate both chain dynamics and collision reactions, it achieves a more realistic and stable simulation effect.

 ---